 Today, well-intentioned hotlines and mental health centers are serving marginalized callers in their time of greatest need and should not further exacerbate their callers’ crises via surveillance and recourse to nonconsensual intervention.
 With the 988 rollout scheduled to take place over the coming months, it is urgent that Congress and the FCC protect callers from the blanket surveillance that enables these harms.
 Otherwise, 988 might as well be 911.

-If you need to talk, or if you or someone you know is experiencing suicidal thoughts, text the Crisis Text Line at 741-741 or call the National Suicide Prevention Lifeline at 1-800-273-8255.
+If you need to talk, or if you or someone you know is experiencing suicidal thoughts, text the Crisis Text Line at 741-741 or call or text 988 to reach the Suicide & Crisis Lifeline.
 If you are concerned about calling a crisis line that uses police intervention, consider reaching out to Trans Lifeline, BlackLine, Samaritans, DASHR (in Denver), or MH First Oakland if they are appropriate for you.